 Never remove anything from diving sites and reefs; it is illegal to do so.

-There are 25 dive services, a variety of dive shops, and at least 16 interesting dive sites to choose from.
+There are 28 dive services, some dive shops, and at least 16 interesting dive sites in the area.

 |(876) 617-2882||The vicinity of Jamaica|